pcnwaiwu/Vault-EHR/README.md

 ## **2. SYSTEM PURPOSE AND MISSION**

-The primary mission of Bundle is to:
+The primary mission of Vault is to:

 - Support patient registration and profile management
 - Enable appointment scheduling and tracking